bastiendmt/Bastiendmt/README.md

 ## Hi there 👋
 My name is Bastien Dumont and i'm Fullstack developer.
-After my education at Institut G4 I'm seeking a position where I can put my skills to profit.
-I always pay attention to details and a clear organization in order to aim for perfection.

 - I mainly work in JS environments and more specifically React
 - I'm learning NodeJs